 While the Caribbean side of Ambergris Caye gets all the attention, the lagoon side is also not to be missed!
 Rent a boat and head to the west side of the island for some fishing, snorkeling, bird seeing and even spotting dolphins and manatees, stop at The Office for food and drinks or watch the sunset.
 Or join the American Crocodile Education Sanctuary for a crocodile expedition and tour where you'll cruise through mangrove habitat into the night and search for crocodiles, birds, and other nocturnal wildlife.
 Tour takes place 6:00pm and costs $50 USD.

 Does Ambergris Caye, Belize sound like an amazing adventure?
-Contact us to create a unique travel experience just for you.
+Book a one-on-one travel consultation call to discuss your many unique options in Belize!

 Save on Pinterest